Green asparagus – my favorite vegetables 🙂

 Green asparagus should have a really nice, strong color and be neither too dry (woody) nor moldy at the ends.
 At home, it should be stored in a damp kitchen towel in the refrigerator for no longer than 4 days.
 It does not survive that long with me anyway… O 🙂

 When preparing, you should especially make sure to rinse the asparagus thoroughly with water and then either drain or lightly shake dry.
 Then you cut off about 1 cm of the dry end and peel the last third with a peeler.
 I personally don’t peel green asparagus, because its shell is much softer than the white one and can be eaten without problems!
 Say “hello” to fiber!

-mustard seeds or sesame seeds (as you like)
+- some mustard or sesame seeds as you like

 Alternatively, you can also prepare the asparagus in the oven, here are the delicious roasted aromas are slightly better.

 Either you eat the asparagus pure with a glass of white wine or you can cut it into a salad.
 There are no limits to your imagination!
 I eat it in all possible variations.
 Pure, in the salad, as a side dish – I love asparagus simply in all variations and see myself now heartbroken when the asparagus season is over soon .. 🙁